JamesALiddell/JamesALiddell/README.md

-- 🔭 I’m currently working on Expense Project.
+- 🔭 I’m currently working on nothing in particular 😞.
-- 🌱 I’m currently learning JavaScript.
+- 🌱 I’m currently learning C#.
 - 💬 Ask me about anything😁.
 - 📫 How to reach me: email would be best.
 - 😄 Pronouns: he/him or whatever makes you comfortable.